thequietlife/CTI-101/assets/security architecture.md

    - Trends - look for trends to provide reports for management.
 E.g. how is the SOC tracking compared to last month, info about alarms being detected, time to resolve cases <br>

 **Extended Detection and Response System (XDR) <br>
+* Originated out of EDR
+* XDR takes a top down approach
+*